api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 these values for a brief period of time - in case they win the auction and need to update the data feed.

-OEV auctions provide exclusivity guarantees only for data points with timestamps from within the bid phase.
-Note that for older signed data, there may be a previous auction winner who can also use them to update the feed.
-Moreover, it's not possible to use data fresher than the end of the bid phase.
-This is to ensure the same guarantees apply for the subsequent auction winner.
+OEV auctions provide exclusivity guarantees only for signed data with timestamps from within the bid phase.
+Note that using older signed data is permitted, but it's likely that such data is already exposed to the public via [base feed endpoints](/oev-searchers/in-depth/data-feeds/#base-feed-endpoints), so their use is discouraged.

 ## Simulating a data feed update